macsnoeren/hackthebom/README.md

-Hack the Bom - Escape room challenge
+Hack the Bom - Escape room challenge for cyber security